 During your stay in Malta, you can benefit from advantageous public transport fees when applying for a student tallinja card, with student tariffs starting from EUR 0.75.
 Please refer to Public Transport website for more information.

-At the start of every academic semester the International Office organises an orientation session for the Erasmus+ students
+At the start of every academic semester, the International Office organises an orientation session for visiting students

 During the orientation session information will be given on:

 Administrative and academic procedures for visiting students services provided by UM ways and possibilities to spend your free time at the UM and in Malta.